ibcn-cloudlet/dianne/doc/datasets.md

 <a name="dataset.AutoencoderAdapter"/>
 ### AutoencoderAdapter ###
 This adapter sets the target of the dataset the same as the input (dropping any labels).
 This can be used to train auto-encoders, for example.
 No further options are required.
+This adapter can be activated using the `autoencode=true` option.

 <a name="dataset.LabelAdapter"/>
 ### LabelAdapter ###